yangky11/yangky11.github.io/_pages/about.md

 <a target="_blank" href="https://arxiv.org/abs/2010.14568"><img id="parsing-img" src="images/parsing.jpg" /></a>

 **Strongly Incremental Constituency Parsing**:
 Psycholinguistic research suggests that human parsing is strongly incremental&mdash;humans grow a single parse tree by adding exactly one token at each step.
-We propose a strongly incremental transition system for parsing named attach-juxtapose.
+We propose a strongly incremental transition system for parsing named *Attach-Juxtapose*.
 It represents a partial sentence using a single tree, and each action adds exactly one token into the partial tree.
 Based on our transition system, we develop a strongly incremental parser that achieves state of the art on Penn Treebank and Chinese Treebank.

 <div style="text-align: right"><a style="text-decoration: none" target="_blank" href="https://arxiv.org/abs/2010.14568">[paper]</a></div>